Jewish Ghetto Police in Warsaw Ghetto: From Grossaktion Warsaw to the Warsaw Ghetto Uprising

 From 18–21 January 1943, the so-called January Action took place, during which at least 6,000 Jews were deported to the Treblinka extermination camp or shot on the ghetto streets.

 During this action, the Germans no longer relied on the Jewish Ghetto Police to organize blockades or assemble transports at the Umschlagplatz.
 However, SS officers occasionally took small groups of Jewish policemen – ranging from a few to a dozen – from the Jewish Ghetto Police headquarters at Gęsia Street to serve as scouts or "human shields" to protect against Jewish Combat Organization fighters' bullets.
 According to Emanuel Ringelblum, the Germans' fear of Jewish fighters was so great that "they were afraid to enter Jewish apartments and sent Jewish Ghetto Police officers to scout.
 Only when the Jewish Ghetto Police confirmed no armed Jews were present did the gendarmes enter to conduct thorough searches".
 Jewish Ghetto Police officers were also forced to announce Nazi authorities' orders to the population.
 A noticeable lack of zeal in carrying out German orders was observed among the policemen, leading to one officer reportedly being killed by the SS.
 During the January Action, many policemen hid in bunkers alongside other ghetto residents.

 On 23 January, two days after the action ended, Józef Szeryński committed suicide by taking potassium cyanide.
 His deputy, Leon Piżyc, who had been appointed after Lejkin's death, became the new Jewish Ghetto Police commander.
 Herman Kac was appointed deputy commander.
 According to a Judenrat report, after the January Action, the Jewish Ghetto Police consisted of 82 officers, including 10 women.
 The formation's headquarters was relocated to the Judenrat's offices in the Volhynia Barracks at 19 Zamenhof Street.

 Officially, the policemen's duties included guarding workshops and warehouses and performing day and night patrols.
 In practice, after the January Action, Jewish Ghetto Police activities began to wane.
-The Central Detention Center was dissolved.
+The Central Arrest was dissolved.
 Many officers fled to the "Aryan side", while others joined the Werkschutz or Werterfassungsstelle.
 In February 1943, the entire "Commune" unit was transferred to the Werkschutz.
 Approximately 50 officers found employment at a work site in Praga.
 Meanwhile, the Jewish resistance continued targeting Jewish Ghetto Police officers.
 On 26 February, the Jewish Combat Organization executed Mieczysław Brzeziński, who had led the "loaders" at Umschlagplatz during Grossaktion Warsaw.